Skip to content

 Password Hashing

-Passwords are hashed for authentication (not encryption):
+Password hashing uses two layers for authentication (not encryption):

 async function hashPasswordForTransport(password: string, salt?: string) {